PUBNAVETRA · A Purple Wins Instrument

 AI Investment Governance

-Boards are asked about AI readiness, model risk, and vendor dependency — with no shared instrument to measure any of it.
-NAVETRA prices AI-related execution risk as one exposure inside the governed portfolio of ten.
+Leaders are asked about AI readiness, model risk, and vendor dependency — with no shared instrument to measure any of it.
+NAVETRA sizes AI-related execution risk as one exposure inside the governed portfolio of ten.
 AI deployment governed from an outcome lens — what is it delivering against the risk it was meant to reduce?

 CHRO + CEO